heyvaleria/heyvaleria.github.io/_posts/2022-11-17-quirky-aspects-of-active-record.md

 ---

-# 5. If you want a NESTED association, you do NOT use the comma, but you indicate the column
+# 5. If you want a NESTED association, you do NOT use the comma
 ```
   Book.joins(reviews: :customer)
 ```